EbubeImoh/deep-agent/README.md

 # Deep Agent + uv

 This repo is prepped to use [uv](https://github.com/astral-sh/uv) for dependency and virtual environment management.
-The lone `workbook.ipynb` notebook lives at the project root for now; feel free to reorganize into a dedicated `notebooks/` directory once you start collecting more experiments.
+The reusable agent logic lives in `src/deep_agent/agent.py`, and the `workbook.ipynb` notebook simply imports it for interactive exploration.

 ## Requirements
 - Python 3.11+ (uv can manage toolchains with `uv python install 3.11`)